tsostarics/sostools/README.md

 ```

 This function also gives you a message if you have factor columns that
 you didn’t set the contrasts for.
-Note how I commented 3 lines out
-below.

 ``` r
 enlist_contrasts(mdl_data, carb ~ contr.sum)